 Accommodation in and around St Joseph

-The Parish of St Thomas is located in the center of the Island of Barbados.
+The Parish of St Thomas is located in the centre of the Island of Barbados.
 St Thomas is famous for Harrison’s Cave and Welchman Hall Gully.
-We visited both during a Best of Barbados tour with Glory Tours.
 Harrison’s Cave is a unique destination, a tram takes you to a depth of 160 feet underground to witness the stunning stalactites and stalagmites formed over thousands of years.

 Opening Hours: 09.00 to 16.00